lsst-sqre/safir/docs/user-guide/logging.rst

 .. note::

-   The ``Configuration`` object is the responsibility of each each app to create.
+   The ``Config`` object is the responsibility of each each app to create.

    See the `~safir.logging.configure_logging` for details about the parameters.